 If the CachePercentDirty metric is high, then check the CloudBytesUploaded metric to confirm if the upload speed to Amazon S3 is slow.
 If the upload speed is slow, then consider increasing the internet bandwidth that's available to the gateway.

 Additionally, check your gateway's IoWaitPercent metric on Amazon CloudWatch.
 If you see that your gateway's IoWaitPercent metric is higher than 10% during your testing, then your gateway might have a disk that doesn't have enough I/O to handle the workload.
-You can also review the WriteBytes metric (using the SampleCount statistic) to check your total write I/O to AWS.
+You can review the WriteBytes metric (using the SampleCount statistic) to check your total write I/O to AWS.

 If your gateway's cache disk doesn't have enough I/O to handle the workload, then consider changing the cache disk to a faster disk type.
 For example, consider using an SSD or NVMe-backed SSD disk.
-Attaching another cache disk to your gateway can also help increase the aggregate I/O available to the gateway.
+Attaching another cache disk to your gateway can help increase the aggregate I/O available to the gateway.